 - Member Gender

-This is information LinkedIn collects from everyone as part of each member’s profile, information that users may not include on their Facebook or Instagram profiles.
+This is information LinkedIn collects from everyone as part of each member’s profile, information that users may not include on their Facebook or Instagram profiles (pretty fancy lead gen forms, if you ask us!).
 This gives businesses advertising on LinkedIn some unique opportunities they may not get on other platforms.

 You will also be able to see exactly how many users are estimated to belong to your target audience, so you can be sure your target audience is as specific or general as you want it.

 LinkedIn Audience Members Expansion

 LinkedIn Audience Network